hashicorp/serf/website/source/docs/internals/gossip.html.markdown

   state immediately upon learning that the node is dead.
 This change again helps the cluster converge more quickly.

+<a name="lifeguard"></a>
+## Lifeguard Enhancements

+SWIM's failure detection algorithm makes an assumption that the node doing the probing is healthy in the sense that soft real-time processing of packets is possible.
+In versions of Serf prior to 0.8, this can sometimes manifest in a severely degraded node falsely accusing others of being failed, causing occasional flaps in health of other nodes in the cluster.
+Serf 0.8 added two Lifeguard enhancements to the SWIM algorithm to help performance in the face of degraded nodes.

+Part of SWIM includes asking other peer nodes to probe a suspect node, so Serf 0.7 added a "nack" message to this process to allow the probing node to get some feedback about itself.
+If it realizes it is missing "nack" messages then it becomes aware that it may be degraded and slows down its failure detector.

+In addition to the "nack" feedback, Serf 0.8 also added a novel step where the probing node will initially start with a very long suspicion timeout before declaring another node as failed.
+As other nodes in the cluster confirm a node is suspect, this timer accelerates.
+During normal operation the detection time is actually the same as in previous versions of Serf.
+If a node is degraded and doesn't get confirmations, however, there's a long timeout which allows the suspected node to refute its status and remain healthy.

+These two mechanisms combine to make Serf much more robust to degraded nodes in a cluster, while keeping failure detection performance unchanged.
+There is no additional configuration for Lifeguard, it tunes itself automatically.

 ## Serf-Specific Messages

 On top of the SWIM-based gossip layer, Serf sends some custom message types.